t-liv057/senior_portfolio_tl_2020/README.md

 Second assignment [Artificial Intelligence Research](https://github.com/t-liv057/tl_data_simulation_cmpt_301).

 This was a fun paper for me to write in artificial intelligence partly because it was a break from code, but also because it was a topic that interested me a lot.
 I think the concept of creating quality data from smaller amounts of real data poses some cool possibilities, and learned that there's significant evidence to back it up as a strategy.
 For me something like this is a great example of learning to solve problems with limited resources or information.
 I think researching stuff like this benefited my problem solving skills tremendously.
+I can see something like this helping out the world as we ramp up a dependence on AI.
+Data is definitely gold so being able to synthesize it and still describe reality with enough precision is amazing.
+I think technology like this gives me a bigger sense of global responsability considering the potential.

 Third assignment [Computer Networks Chatroom](https://github.com/t-liv057/chat_room_cmpt_352).